 Here’s one of my best examples.
 A few years ago I wrote an article about how to protect your skin from sun damage.
 Can you imagine the potential for selling this story across specialist genres?

 who might suffer from skin damage: runners, triathletes, golfers, kiteboarders,

 sailors, and tennis players, to name a few.
 Then I thought about non-athletes, like gardeners.

 The skin damage article showed me the power of selecting topics that can be sold across genres.
-I sold this particular piece to 10 different specialty magazines, making $1530 from one single article.
+I sold this particular piece to 10 different specialty magazines, earning me a total of $1530 from this article.

 A year ago, the editor of a regional magazine contracted me to write an article about a resort on San Juan Island.
 This resort hosts 85 weddings each year.
 It's a Pacific Northwest wedding Mecca.

 After the article was published I wondered who else might be interested in an article about this island resort.
-I pitched it to yachting magazines.
+I pitched it to boating magazines.
 Two of them purchased the story.